aczid/ru_crypto_engineering/README.md

 https://github.com/kostaspap88/PRESENT_speed_implementation/).

-The current version in its default configuration requires 256 code bytes for the encryption and decryption routines, and two 8-byte s-box lookup tables at addresses 0x100 and 0x200.
+The current version in its default configuration requires 256 code bytes for the encryption and decryption routines, and two 8-byte lookup tables for s-box values at addresses 0x100 and 0x200.

 * Size optimized version 2 - May 2013
-* Code size (total):           256 bytes + 16 bytes for both packed s-boxes
+* Code size (total):           256 bytes + 16 bytes for both packed s-box tables
 * RAM words:                    18
 * Cycle count (encryption): 190045
 * Cycle count (decryption): 253380